egaumer/torah/exodus/yitro.md

 &nbsp;

-?> <span style="font-size: x-large"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 5 &#8729; Question 2** </span><br/><br/>How are we as a culture, as a country, in telling the truth?
+?> <span style="font-size: 1.25em"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 5 &#8729; Question 2** </span><br/><br/>How are we as a culture, as a country, in telling the truth?
 How can we do better?
 Where do we start?
 Ha!
 Sometimes I wonder if we would even recognize truth if it hit us.
 We lie about all kinds of things.
 God wants us to have verbal integrity.
 Our God loves truth.
 And perfect truth does not tolerate evil.

 &nbsp;